 Executives consider 67% of meetings to be failures.
 Those inefficiencies are costing your business time and money.

-According to the graphic above, 15% of an organization’s collective time is spent in meetings.
+According to the graphic above, 15% of an organization’s collective time use in meetings.
 This is a significant portion of a company’s time, and wasting it is reducing both productivity and collaboration opportunities.
 Businesses should consider problems like multitasking and the isolation of remote workers, two things that can cause significant inefficiencies in meetings.

-Multitasking is one of the biggest causes of unproductive meetings, with about half of employees admitting to working on unrelated projects and nearly 70% checking their email.
+Multitasking is one of the biggest causes of unproductive meetings.
+With about half of employees admitting to working on unrelated projects and nearly 70% checking their email.
 Remote workers often feel isolated on conference calls because the majority of communication comes from body language and nonverbal cues they can’t pick up on over the phone.